Iwamgad/EMovies/README.md

 * **Step 2** : The repository, if downloaded as a .zip file will need to be extracted to your preferred location and opened.
 * **Step 3** : Make sure you have installed python and Flask web framework.
 * **Step 4** : Go to the [the movie database (OMDb) API](https://www.omdbapi.com/) WEBSITE, sign up for a free account and generate an API key.
     * Head to website folder and open the <ins>views.py</ins> file.
-Edit the API key inside all of the codes by your API keys.
+Edit the API key inside all of the codes by your API key.

 * **Step 5** : Run the <ins> app.py </ins>.